Welcome to our Second Annual Film Festival.

 STUDENT COMPETITION

-1. Student must be a resident of Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, Vermont, or attend a school in that state, for their documentary to be eligible.
+1. Student must be a resident of Connecticut, Maine, Massachusetts, New Hampshire, New York, Rhode Island, Vermont, or attend a school in that state, for their film to be eligible.
 You must supply a valid college/university email.
-NOTE: Students who attend schools in Boston are NOT eligible to submit.
+NOTE: Students who attend schools in Boston or New York City are NOT eligible to submit.

-2. Documentary and/or fiction films must be completed after January 1, 2024.
+2. Documentary and/or narrative films must be completed after January 1, 2025.

 PLEASE READ:

-Selection of films screened is at the discrepancy of the festival directors.
+• Selection of films screened is with the discrepancy of the festival directors.

 PLEASE READ:

-Selection of films screened is at the discrepancy of the festival directors.
+• Selection of films screened is with the discrepancy of the festival directors.

 Please DO NOT submit if your film does not meet, and you do not agree to, the above requirements.